 3 Ways to Cool Down a HOT Dog

-Labor day has come and gone, but many of us are still experiencing extended summer weather.
-The Jinx HQ is located in sunny Los Angeles, where hot weather can last well through October.
+Summer is right around the corner.
+The Jinx HQ is located in sunny Los Angeles, where hot weather can start in May and last well through October.
 On extra hot days, it’s always a good idea to offer multiple options for cooling down like cold treats, water during play, or simply some nice AC.
 We’ve rounded up three playful ways to keep your dog cool and comfortable through the rest of the season.
 Your pup will thank you.

 First things first, stay alert

 Since dogs can’t tell us when they are overheating, it’s important to proactively keep your pup cool in hot weather and to be aware of signs of heat exhaustion.
 Signs of heat stroke in canines are very similar to those observed in humans, although dogs pant more in an effort to cool themselves down.
 Watch out for the warning signs below.

 - Hypersalivation or drooling

 - Warm skin to the touch